-This database has be moved to the ProQuest platform, featuring a new interface.
+This database has been moved to the ProQuest platform, featuring a new interface.

 AFI Catalog is a national filmography documenting the history of American cinema.
 An essential film studies database, the AFI Catalog is a unique filmographic resource providing an unmatched level of comprehensiveness and detail on every feature-length film produced in America or financed by American production companies.
 Detailed information on cast, crew, plot summaries, subjects, genres and historical notes are included for each film.
 Cataloging currently covers the years 1893-1974 comprehensively, with additional records covering selected major films from 1975 onwards.